beharasatya/BrickX/README.md

 MARS ROVERS

- Problem Statement:
+The program checks if the input is valid
+  - 2 integers in the first line for the boundaries
+  - 2 lines for each rover to be tested

+ and gives appropriate error message if any invalid input is provided.

+ If the input is valid, it gives one line output per rover - the rover's final position

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.
 A rover's position and location is represented by a combination of x and y co-ordinates and a